agc93/project-sicario/docs/content/en/walkthrough/intro.md

 }
 ```

-To translate, this patch just tells Sicario "replace every occurrence of the byte pattern `00 00 48 02` with the byte pattern `01 00 48 02`".
+To translate, this patch just tells {{< shortName >}} "replace every occurrence of the byte pattern `00 00 48 02` with the byte pattern `01 00 48 02`".
 These two examples serve essentially the same purpose, so choose the patch type that makes the most sense.

 That being said, you should place a preference towards using `inPlace`: users will be shown a warning when including a `before` type patch since they ignore load order and could undo changes from another patch.